The TUPE transfer process, what you need to know and why it isn’t as daunting as it might seem.

 - “Organisational reasons” are to do with the structure of the company.

 When a school/academy takes over the employment of the staff there are often positive changes.
-For example, improved pension schemes, harmonising paid weeks and pay rates, but this can come at an additional cost, hence the need to have all the TUPE correct and checked to be able to budget plan effectively.
+For example, improved pension schemes, harmonising paid weeks and pay rates, but this can come at an additional cost, hence the need to have all the ELI checked to be fully aware of the implications and to able to budget accordingly.

-A business case will need to be prepared and the reasoning and rationale if there is the intention to propose changes to an employee’s terms and conditions.
+A business case will need to be prepared detailing the reasoning and rationale if there is the intention to propose changes to an employee’s terms and conditions.

 These changes should be consulted on post transfer, in conjunction with trade union representatives.

-Here at CMC we frequently support schools and academies during their TUPE process, but would also recommend that advice is sought from their HR provider before initiating the process.
+Here at CMC, we frequently support schools and academies during their TUPE process, but would also recommend that advice is sought from your HR provider before initiating the process.